datalust/seqcli/README.md

 seqcli config -k connection.serverUrl -v https://your-seq-server
 ```

 The API key will be stored in your `SeqCli.json` configuration file; on Windows, this is encrypted using DPAPI; on Mac/Linux the key is currently stored in plain text.
+As an alternative to storing the API key in configuration, it can be passed to each command via the `--apikey=` argument.

 ## Commands